kennpat/tax_determiner/README.md

 and can cause wildly different pricing for a return CPA firms will find this additional info helpful.

 3. I'd like to add a Q&A page for users to post questions that would be answered by a professional.

+[TURN YOUR ABOVE THREE IDEAS GITHUB ISSUES IN YOUR REPO.]